BUREAU OF PUBLIC SECRETS

 22

 Unitary power strove to dissolve individual existence in a collective consciousness in such a way that each social unit subjectively defined itself as a particle with a clearly determined weight suspended as though in oil.
 Everyone had to feel overwhelmed by the omnipresent evidence that everything was mere raw material in the hands of God, who used it for his own purposes, which were naturally beyond individual human comprehension.
-All phenomena were emanations of a supreme will; any seemingly unexplainable perturbation was presumed to be a means toward some larger, hidden harmony (the Four Kingdoms [of the Tarot], the Wheel of Fortune, trials sent by the gods).
+All phenomena were emanations of a supreme will; any seemingly unexplainable perturbation was presumed to be a means toward some larger, hidden harmony (the Four Kingdoms, the Wheel of Fortune, trials sent by the gods).
 One can speak of a collective consciousness in the sense that it was simultaneously for each individual and for everyone: consciousness of myth and consciousness of particular-existence-within-myth.
 The power of the illusion was such that authentically lived life drew its meaning from what was not authentically lived.
 This is the reason for the priestly condemnation of life, the reduction of life to pure contingency, to sordid materiality, to vain appearance and to the lowest state of a transcendence that became increasingly degraded as it escaped mythical organization.

 God was the guarantor of space and time, whose coordinates defined unitary society.
 He was the common reference point for all mankind; space and time came together in him just as in him all beings became one with their destiny.
 In the era of fragmentation, man is torn between a time and a space that no transcendence can unify through the mediation of any centralized power.
 We are living in a space-time that is out of joint, deprived of any reference point or coordinate, as though we were never going to be able to come into contact with ourselves, although everything invites us to.